RFC Format Change FAQ – 27 January 2021

-- Where can I read a summary of requirements, drafts, and expected changes?
+- Where can I read a summary of requirements, documents, and changes?

-- Where are the high-level requirements for a change to the RFC Format published?
+- Where were the high-level requirements for a change to the RFC Format published?

 - What does this mean for authors who don’t use xml2rfc?

-- How soon can authors start using non-ASCII characters in RFCs?
+- Where can I use non-ASCII characters in RFCs?

-- What encodings will the RFC Editor accept?
+- What encodings does the RFC Editor accept?